Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

 The design package included with this tutorial contains a script that will download the Linux images created in the prior steps using the SmartLynq+ Module.
 The script can use either JTAG or HSDP.

 1. On the machine with access to the SmartLynq+ Module, open the Vivado tcl shell.
-1. Change the working directory to the petalinux build root if working on the machine used to build petalinux, or the location where the `images/linux` directory was transfered to the local machine in the [prior step]().
+1. Change the working directory to the petalinux build root if working on the machine used to build petalinux, or the location where the `images/linux` directory was transfered to the local machine in the prior steps.
 1. At the Vivado tcl shell, issue the following to download the images using HSDP:
     * `xsdb linux_download.tcl <smartlynq+ ip> images/linux HSDP`.
         * This will first load `BOOT.BIN` using JTAG after which an HSDP link will be auto-negotiated and the rest of the boot images will be loaded using HSDP, offering a substantial speed increase compared to JTAG.